Adult Education

 The Eaton RESA Adult Education program is dedicated to increasing work skills, literacy levels, and high school equivalency credentials (GED/HiSET) for adults in Clinton, Eaton, and Ingham counties at no cost to the learner.

-Thanks to our great community partners, we have classrooms located all across Clinton, Eaton, and Ingham counties.
+Thanks to our community partners, classroom locations are available across Clinton, Eaton, and Ingham counties.

 - Briggs District Library (St. Johns)